hadrien-george-akka/todo-app/README.md

 - We can click on a todo (by any way) to access the updates view of the todo
 - The todo could be accessed via a unique URL

-## 4 : Add a new TODO
+## 4 : Add a new TODO and Delete a TODO

 ### Description :
-As a user I would like to add a new todo in my list
+As a user I would like to add a new todo in my list.
+As a user I would like to delete a todo in my list
 ### Acceptance criterias :
-- The todo title is required
+- The todo title is required when add
-- The todo description can be empty
+- The todo description can be empty when add
-- The newly created todo has to be on top of the list of todos
+- We can click on a todo (by any way) to delete the todo
 - You are free to choose the design / interaction

-## 5 : Delete a TODO
+## 5 : Change application color theme (Bonus)

 ### Description :
-As a user I would like to delete a todo in my list
+As a user I would like to change the application colors as I want
 ### Acceptance criterias :
-- We can click on a todo (by any way) to delete the todo
+- When a user select a cpmpr theme, all the colors of the page should change
+- When a user select a color theme, the page icon should change
 - You are free to choose the design / interaction

+## 6 : Save TODOs in local storage (Bonus)

+### Description
+As a user I would like to store my todos in browser local storage As a user I would like to have my todos sorted from last added to first added
+### Acceptance criteria
+- A newly created todo has to be on top of the list of todos
+- You have to use ngrx Effects

 # Technical environment
 You're working in the I4DWeb Team which provides the following technical recommendations :